Health chiefs urge Rishi Sunak to reconsider ‘disastrous’ visa changes

 According to data, between March 2022 and March 2023, an estimated 70,000 people arrived in the UK and started to work in the care industry.

-However, Skills for Care, which collects data on the UK’s adult social care workforce, warned the county will need 25 per cent more workers, 440,000, to meet demand by 2035.
+However, Skills for Care, which collects data on the UK’s adult social care workforce, warned the county will need 25 per cent more workers, a total of 440,000, to meet demand by 2035.

 Danny Mortimer, chief executive for NHS Employers, told The Independent the new “high risk” policy from the government was announced without any consultation with the health and care leaders impacted by it.

-Note: This story was updated with a response from the Home Office and government